-1 The rights of private property owners need to be protected against parties with 2 condemnation rights and due process should be applied to all proceedings involving 3 eminent domain.
+The rights of private property owners need to be protected against parties with condemnation rights and due process should be applied to all proceedings involving eminent domain.
 Every effort should be made to preserve farmer ownership.

-4 In all public and private projects where eminent domain proceedings may 5 eventually be used, we support: 6 1.
-Individual notifications and public hearings being held prior to project 7 implementation: 8 2.
-Public hearings held in the county in which the project is slated: 9 3.
-Negotiations between the property owner and utility to include yearly 10 royalty fees to be paid to the owner for each occurrence of current or future 11 use: 12 4.
-Severance damages including payment for the diminution of remaining land 13 values, increased expenses and inconvenience suffered by affected 14 landowners and operators: 15 5.
-All initial court expenses, including attorney and appraiser fees, being borne 16 by the constructing agency in condemnation proceedings: 17 6.
-Values being determined by appraisers agreed upon by all parties; 18 7.
+In all public and private projects where eminent domain proceedings may eventually be used, we support:

+- 1. Individual notifications and public hearings being held prior to project implementation; - 2.
+Public hearings held in the county in which the project is slated; - 3.
+Negotiations between the property owner and utility to include yearly royalty fees to be paid to the owner for each occurrence of current or future use; - Severance damages including payment for the diminution of remaining land values, increased expenses and inconvenience suffered by affected landowners and operators; - 5.
+All initial court expenses, including attorney and appraiser fees, being borne by the constructing agency in condemnation proceedings; - 6.
+Values being determined by appraisers agreed upon by all parties; - 7.
 Easements for utilities being for the life of the utility only.
-If the new 19 equipment is installed on an existing easement, the landowner should be 20 compensated at fair market value of the land, any related opportunity costs, and for surface damage, at the time of installation.
+If the new equipment is installed on an existing easement, the landowner should be compensated at fair market value of the land, any related opportunity costs, and for surface damage, at the time of installation.
 The landowner should receive an ongoing cash payment from the project.
-If the entity is for-profit, it should not fall under the eminent domain law:

-8. Owners being compensated with appropriate annual payments or a lump sum of no less than three times the appraised value;

-- 9. Federal and/or state legislation that would strengthen private property rights against the use of eminent domain to transfer property to any private person, non-governmental entity, or other public-private business entity; - 10.
-Offering seized property back to the original property owner if property is not used in a timely manner or if property is not used for its original public use intent; and
+If the entity is for-profit, it should not fall under the eminent domain law; - 8.
+Owners being compensated with appropriate annual payments or a lump sum of no less than three times the appraised value; - 9.
+Federal and/or state legislation that would strengthen private property rights against the use of eminent domain to transfer property to any private person, non-governmental entity, or other public-private business entity;

-1 11.
-The right of a landowner to receive a tax shelter, and/or 1031 like-kind 2 exchange against capital gains from the sale of properties taken by eminent 3 domain.
-4 We oppose: 5 1.
-The use of eminent domain by state and local governments for the purpose 6 of "economic development" when it involves taking private property, 7 especially farmland, from one owner and giving it to another private entity; 8 2.
-The use of eminent domain without the developer putting into place 9 environmental safeguards, maintaining conservation and drainage practices, 10 and assuming liability for damages; 11 3.
-The acquisition of productive farmland through use of the eminent domain 12 process to extend wildlife habitat; and 13 4.
-Granting eminent domain authority to any private, corporate, or foreign 14 entity.
-15 Q. ZONING 16 We support: 17 1.
+- 1 10.
+Offering seized property back to the original property owner if property is 2 not used in a timely manner or if property is not used for its original public 3 use intent; and 4 11.
+The right of a landowner to receive a tax shelter, and/or 1031 like-kind 5 exchange against capital gains from the sale of properties taken by eminent 6 domain.
+7 We oppose: 8 1.
+The use of eminent domain by state and local governments for the purpose 9 of "economic development" when it involves taking private property, 10 especially farmland, from one owner and giving it to another private entity; 11 2.
+The use of eminent domain without the developer putting into place 12 environmental safeguards, maintaining conservation and drainage practices, 13 and assuming liability for damages; 14 3.
+The acquisition of productive farmland through use of the eminent domain 15 process to extend wildlife habitat; and 16 4.
+Granting eminent domain authority to any private, corporate, or foreign 17 entity.
+18 Q. ZONING 19 We support: 20 1.
 The preservation of farm units in any rezoning efforts.
-Any state and federal 18 legislation should recognize that agricultural land must be preserved for the 19 future.
-Family farmers should be represented in all relevant zoning 20 deliberations; 21 2.
-Farmland near areas already converted to urban or other uses, which may be 22 appreciating in speculative value, being taxed as agricultural land as long as 23 the land continues to be farmed by a family farmer; 24 3.
-Requiring economic and environmental studies to determine the effects on 25 future water supplies of changing land-use designations from agriculture to 26 some other use:
+Any state and federal 21 legislation should recognize that agricultural land must be preserved for the 22 future.
+Family farmers should be represented in all relevant zoning 23 deliberations: 24 2.
+Farmland near areas already converted to urban or other uses, which may be 25 appreciating in speculative value, being taxed as agricultural land as long as 26 the land continues to be farmed by a family farmer; 27 3.
+Requiring economic and environmental studies to determine the effects on - 4.
+Federal and state funds for flood control projects to protect communities and agricultural land.
+We favor zoning laws prohibiting development of areas that flood frequently;

+future water supplies of changing land-use designations from agriculture to some other use: